 There isn’t a lot left of the Rae Glacier but you can get to the point where you’re standing on blocks of ice.
 Turn around when it feels prudent to do so.
 Along the trail enjoy a smattering of wildflowers and a pretty waterfall.

 I’d encourage you to hike all the way around Elbow Lake before returning to the trailhead as the views are quite lovely.

-In June 2020 I did the South End of Lawson hike, just 4.5 kilometres off the Kananaskis Trail.
+In mid-June 2020 I did the South End of Lawson hike, just 4.5 km off the Kananaskis Trail.
 While it’s a steep one, the views are superlative in very short order.
 Near the end of the hike there is a fun bit of scrambling.

-Allow 4 hours to do the 8.4 kilometres round-trip hike with 690 metres of elevation gain.
+Allow 4 hours to do the 8.4 km round-trip hike with 690 m of elevation gain.